Last revised on September 5, 2022.

 - portages/rapids/liftover-line: 1/0/1 P 290m RL

-- weather: overcast and cloudy in a.m., cool windy (NE ENE?); sunny periods in p.m.
+- weather: overcast and cloudy in the a.m., cool windy (NE ENE?); sunny periods in p.m.

 - campsite: 50m into bush 1 x 4 person (trail cleared for ease of access; possible 2-3 x 2 person sites; lakeshore has lots of flattish rock areas good for 2 person tents but would be exposed; Wabakimi Project lists other sites on SW and SE side of the lake.

-From HBC Post To Inner Barn Lunch Spot
+From The HBC Post To Inner Barn Lunch Spot

 We were up a bit early and keen to get going again.
 It was ironic that after all our apprehension about the wind and big waves out on Lake Nipigon, we would have to take a wind day once we got back to the mainland shore!

-On the way, we did paddle past the northern point of English Bay where a campsite is indicated but we did not stop to check it out.
+On the way, we paddled past the northern point of English Bay, where a campsite is indicated, but we did not stop to check it out.
 Instead, we headed for Inner Barn Island, one of the more dramatic landmarks in the north section of the lake.

 We pulled our canoe ashore for an unusually early lunch – 10:45! – on the beach in a small bay on the south side of Inner Barn.
 A second mug of coffee to celebrate the last of the big water behind us and to prepare us for the portages up ahead!
 Thanks to a brief shower timed perfectly to coincide with our brief pause on the island, we put up the tarp.

-In a pinch, you could camp at this spot but given how close the mouth of the Wabinosh River is, most paddlers would probably push on.
-We got the coordinates of this site from an excellent trip report of a three-week round – Lake Nipigon kayak trip done last September by Hannah Fanney & Rodney Claiborne.
+In a pinch, you could camp at this spot, but given how close the mouth of the Wabinosh River is, most paddlers would probably push on.
+We got the coordinates of this site from an excellent trip report of a three-week round – Lake Nipigon kayak trip last September by Hannah Fanney & Rodney Claiborne.
 [See here for the report.
-It is the best thing out there on paddling Lake Nipigon – and maybe the only!]
+It is the best thing out there on paddling Lake Nipigon – and maybe the only one!]

-And then – one of those special moments that make a canoe trip unforgettable.[No – not a gruelling 3-kilometer portage!]
-Until this point we had seen very little wildlife other than a few otters and the occasional eagle.
+And then – one of those special moments that make a canoe trip unforgettable.[No – not a gruelling three-kilometer portage!]
+Until now, we had seen very little wildlife other than a few otters and the occasional eagle.
 No moose, no bear, no beaver, not even any field mice in the abandoned cabin we had stayed in!
 What we saw at the mouth of the Wabinosh made up for all the no’s”!

 From Wabinosh Bay To Wabinosh Lake:

 Getting into Wabinosh Lake from the take-out spot took less than an hour – about forty minutes on the portage and then maybe five minutes dealing with a set of swifts that we tracked up on river left without getting our feet wet.
-There is a three-meter drop from the lake to the bay; the map below provides the visuals.
+There is a three-meter drop from Wabinosh Lake to the bay; the map below provides the visuals.

 Once on Wabinosh Lake, we paddled to the west side towards a campsite area indicated on our Wabakimi Project map.
 We did not find our camp spot right away.
-We walked along the shore and looked for a flat section of rock that would accommodate our four-person tent but we were not seeing anything suitable.
+We walked along the shore and looked for a flat section of rock to accommodate our four-person tent, but we did not see anything suitable.

-It was only when Max followed a rough trail into the bush and about thirty-five meters that we found what we were looking for!
+Only when Max followed a rough trail into the bush and about thirty-five meters did we find what we were looking for!
 It was flat, it was sheltered, and there was earth to push the tent pegs into.
 The only thing missing was a view!
-We set up our kitchen on the shore and had a fine view of Wabinosh Lake and enjoyed a rare stretch of afternoon sun.
+We set up our kitchen on the shore, had a fine view of Wabinosh Lake, and enjoyed a rare stretch of the afternoon sun.

-Later that afternoon we went looking for any signs of a prisoner-of-war camp from WWII that apparently stood on the west shore of the lake.
-I had emailed Don Elliot of Mattice Lake Outfitters for the location and he had responded that it had been on the west side of the lake near the outlet of the Wabinosh River.
+Later that afternoon, we looked for any signs of a prisoner-of-war camp from WWII that apparently stood on the lake’s west shore.
+I emailed Don Elliot of Mattice Lake Outfitters for the location, and he responded that it had been on the west side of the lake near the outlet of the Wabinosh River.
 With visions of Hogan’s Heroes in my head, I was looking for barbed wire and evidence of enough buildings to house 100 or 200 prisoners.
 In retrospect, pretty silly!
-All that we found was a length of steel cable probably used by some lumber operation.
+We only found a length of steel cable probably used by some lumber operation.
 Little did we know that we had found something significant related to our search!